JinTonikCZ/TeamCity-Cloud-Remote-Shell-Executor/docs/PROJECT_DOCUMENTATION.md

 Hardened Network Policies: Worker pods should be isolated using Kubernetes Network Policies, blocking outbound internet access (unless explicitly required) and preventing horizontal traversal within the cluster.

-6. Edge Cases Handled
+**6. Edge Cases Handled
-Despite being an MVP, several edge cases are proactively managed to ensure system stability:
+**Despite being an MVP, several edge cases are proactively managed to ensure system stability:

 Job ID Normalization: To prevent K8s naming validation errors and UI glitches (such as duplicated prefixes like worker-pod-worker-pod-web-task-12), the backend sanitizes and normalizes incoming Job IDs before interacting with the Fabric8 client.